aurora-is-near/standalone-rpc/README.md

 After installation completes, standalone-rpc should start to serve RPC and catch up with the network.
 You can always **stop** and **start** standalone-rpc by executing the `./stop.sh` or `./start.sh` scripts placed under `srpc2` directory.

-## How to Update
+## How to Update Containers
-The software in this installation is updated automatically.
+The services/containers in this installation is updated automatically.
 Whenever Aurora releases a new image, it will be downloaded, and services are restarted.

 This is however not true for the included database and chain files.
 These are only downloaded initially when running `./install.sh`.
 Keep your node running to prevent going out of sync.

+## How to collect Support Information
+Users who are encountering problems and looking for a support for their installations, are encouraged to share some support information which helps us to identify problems.
+To collect support information, installations with version `v2.1.1` (see, [From v2.1.0 to v2.1.1] for older versions) and above provides a script called `support.sh` under `srpc2` directory.
+User can run this script which collects following information;
+* OS version
+* Docker, Docker-Compose version
+* Memory, Disk, CPU Info
+* relayer and refiner versions, logs, and container info

+Upon running the script a tar ball with the following name `support-log-<timestamp>.tar.gz` is created under `srpc2` directory.

 ## How to Uninstall
 ```shell